European shares extend gains, telecoms get M&A boost

 LONDON, May 20 European shares edged up slightly on Wednesday after rebounding strongly in the previous session, with the telecoms sector getting a big lift from deal-making and takeover talk.

-"We believe there is room for Altice to run assets in new markets better and thereby create value through M&A," Credit Suisse said in a note.

-Vodafone was up 4.4 percent after Liberty Global's chairman was quoted as saying it would be a "great fit".

-Merger talk also lifted German retailer Metro up 1 percent, after a source familiar with the matter told Reuters the owner of German department store chain Karstadt had made a new takeover offer for Metro-owned Kaufhof.
+Merger talk also lifted German retailer Metro after a source familiar with the matter told Reuters the owner of German department store chain Karstadt has made a new takeover offer for Metro-owned Kaufhof.

 Financials were also in focus, with Switzerland's UBS up 3 percent after saying it had settled a probe by U.S. authorities over alleged rigging of currency markets by agreeing to pay $545 million in combined fines and pleading guilty to one count of wire fraud in a separate matter.